Snazzikiel/PractiseProjects/readme.txt

-**First project with Python

-An application I made to learn how Python and API retrieval works.
+Applications I made to teach myself Python and how to interact with API data retrieval - public and securely.

-Connected to the Bittrex cryptocurrency trading platform API and actioned on certain criteria
+Multiple random programs in python to automate cryptocurrency trades on Bittrex